 Swallow the entire medication.
 Do not crush or chew.
-If you are taking the capsules, do not open them before swallowing them.
+If you take the capsules, do not open them before swallowing them.

-If the capsule separates, avoid inhaling the powder and avoid direct contact with the skin or eyes.
-If a contact occurs, wash the affected area of the skin thoroughly with soap and water or rinse your eyes with running water.
+If the capsule separates, avoid inhaling the powder and direct contact with the skin or eyes.
+If a connection occurs, wash the affected area of the skin thoroughly with soap and water or rinse your eyes with running water.
 Consult your pharmacist for more details.

 The dosage is based on your medical condition and response to treatment.
 In children, it is also based on body size.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time every day.